sert121/BitNFT/README.md

 # BitNFT

-An online medium to allow hassle-free certification of files on the BTC Testnet.
+An online medium to allow hassle-free certification of files on the BTC Testnet .

 ## Setup